Qudsia Begum: Empress dowager

 In April 1748, Muhammad Shah died.
 Her son, Ahmad Shah Bahadur, who was in camp with Safdar Jang near Panipat to return to Delhi and claim the throne.
 On Safdar Jang's advice, he was enthroned at Panipat and returned to Delhi a few days later.
 Ahmad Shah Bahadur proved to be an ineffective ruler and was strongly influenced by his mother.
 A series of defeats and internal struggles led to his downfall.

-She was successively given the titles of "Bai-Ju Sahiba", "Nawab Qudsiya", "Sahiba-uz-Zamani", "Sahibjiu Sahiba", "Hazrat Qibla-i-Alam", and "Mumtaz Mahal".
+She was successively given the titles of Bai-Ju Sahiba, Nawab Qudsiya, Sahiba-uz-Zamani, Sahibjiu Sahiba, Hazrat Qibla-i-Alam, and Mumtaz Mahal.
 She was known for her generosity.
 She gave pension to the Begums and the children of the late emperor not only from the government's purse but also from her own funds.
 She, however, behaved ruthlessly with Badshah Begum and Sahiba Mahal.

 Imperial officials used to sit down at her porch daily and she would hold discussions with them from behind a screen or through the medium of eunuchs.
-All petitions of the realm and closed envelopes were read out to her and she would pass orders on them without consulting anyone.
+There, officials passed her petitions of the state in envelopes, and eunuchs read them aloud for the Begum to listen and deliver her approvals and judgments and she would pass orders on them without consulting anyone.
+At the zenith of her power, she displayed levels of magnanimity and charity unheard of in those times.
+Any person who could manage to get his or her case heard by her was sure to get some benefit or help.
 A court historian once lamented, "Oh God!
 That the affairs of Hindustan should be conducted by a woman as foolish as this!"

 She had an affair with the eunuch Javed Khan Nawab Bahadur.
 He had been an assistant controller of the harem servants and manager of the Begums' estates during the late reign.
 Javed Khan was assassinated by Safdar Jang on 27 August 1752.
 She and her son grieved him deeply.
 It is said that she put on white robes and discarded her jewels and ornaments like a widow.

-The mansab of commanding 50,000 horse was conferred upon her, and her birthday was celebrated with greater pomp than that of the Emperor himself.
+The mansab of commanding 50,000 horse was conferred upon her, and her birthday was celebrated with greater pomp than that of the Emperor Ahmad Shah Bahadur himself.
 Her brother, Man Khan, a vagabond haunting the lanes and occasionally following the profession of a male dancer in a supporting role for singing girls, was created a mansabdar of 6,000 with the title of Mutaqad-ud-Daulah Bahadur.
-At a time when the soldiers were daily mutinying for their long overdue pay and the Court could not raise even two hundred thousand rupees for this purpose, Qudsia Begum spent two crore rupees in celebrating her birthday on 21 January 1754.
+At a time when the soldiers were mutinying nearly every day due to overdue payments and the Mughal court could not raise even two hundred thousand rupees for this purpose, Qudsia Begum spent two crore rupees in celebrating her birthday on 21 January 1754.

-On 26 May 1754, Ahmad Shah was attacked on a journey by a band of Marathas under Malhar Rao Holkar.
-While running away from Sikandrabad, he took along with him Qudsia Begum, his son Mahmud Shah Bahadur, his favourite wife Inayetpuri Bai, and his half-sister Hazrat Begum leaving all other empresses and princesses at the mercy of the enemies.
-When Ghazi ud-Din Khan Feroze Jung III reached Delhi on 2 June 1754, the emperor was deposed, arrested and imprisoned with his mother.
-The two of them were then blinded.